You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

-GA3’s data model is based on sessions and page views.
-In contrast, GA4’s is based on events and parameters.
+GA3’s data model is based on sessions and page views, while GA4’s is based on events and parameters.
 This means that the two analytics platforms collect, process, and report the same data differently.
-And the differences don’t stop there.
-GA4 also introduces a new UI, lacks some key features known from its predecessor and introduces new ones.
+GA4 also introduces a new UI, lacks or limits some key capabilities, metrics, and reports known from its predecessor and introduces new ones.

 Universal Analytics (GA3) vs. Google Analytics 4 (GA4)